 The garden's creation came about due to the contributions of donors, board members, volunteers and staff.
 Spencer Crews, executive director of Lauritzen Gardens since 1996, drives that development.
 Crews has more than 30 years of experience, specializing in landscape architecture, horticulture and botanical garden management.
 He was involved with garden construction, maintenance, floral display and design, administrative management and fundraising at Powell Gardens near Kansas City, Mo.
 He has also worked at Missouri Botanical Garden in St. Louis, Mo.
 With the opening of the visitor and education center in October 2001, the number of staff members increased from five to 35 employees.

 Today, after years of planning and tireless dedication by many, a 100-acre site featuring many outdoor garden areas thrives near downtown Omaha.
 Still young yet growing quickly, public interest in the garden has been tremendous.
-The garden hosted 150,000 visitors in 2008 and currently has more than 7,000 member households and 250 regular volunteers.
+The garden hosted more than 220,000 visitors in 2016 and currently has more than 12,000 member households and 250 regular volunteers.